CRTYPUBG/vscaler/README.md

 ### Instructions
 * Clone this repo with **all of its submodules**.
-* Open the VScaler.sln with Visual Studio 2022.
+* Open the cscaler.sln with Visual Studio 2022.
 * Build the project

 ## Credit